XxCHANDLERxX/notes/sci206/README.md

 Machines exist all around us that spontaneously extract order fom (the flow to) disorder.

-Demo: Cup of hot water with a spinning wheel on top.
+*Demo:*: Cup of hot water with a spinning wheel on top.
 Like a car's piston, it absorbs only right-moving kinetic energy, from purely random kinetic energy.
 Humans are smart.
 We can build order.
 We can attach pulleys to wheels like